Shreya-Ranjitha/Fwc/README.md

 ### Assignment
 GATE EE-2017,36 - A 10½ digit timer counter possesses a base clock of frequency 100 MHz.
-When measuring a particular input, the reading obtained is the same in: (i) Frequency mode of operation with a gating time of one second and (ii) Period mode of operation (in the  10 ns scale).
+When measuring a particular input, the reading obtained is the same in: (i) Frequency mode of operation with a gating time of one second and (ii) Period mode of operation (in the x 10 ns scale).
 The frequency of the unknown input (reading obtained) in Hz is _________.
 Ans: 1 0 0 0 0 0 0 0 0